Nonsurgical Treatment Options for Scoliosis

 We know from studies that once someone is fully grown, scoliosis curves less than 30 degrees tend to stay the same, while curves greater than 50 degrees can get worse over time, by about 1 degree per year.

 Do I have to wear a brace if I have scoliosis?

 Most people with scoliosis do not have to wear a brace.
-About one out of every six adolescent patients shows signs of their curve enlarging during their growth spurt..
+About 1 out of every 6 adolescent patients shows signs of their curve enlarging during their growth spurt.
 The larger a curve gets, the more likely surgery may be needed to correct it.
 Therefore, if you have signs of curve progression, your doctor may recommend you wear a specially designed back brace to try to keep the curve from getting larger as your spine grows.

-What degree curve do you decide to do a brace?
+For what degree curve do you decide to prescribe a brace?